woctezuma/bundle-split/README.md

 # Bundle Split

-This repository contains Python code to fetch bundle content from GG.deals, then price bundle split based on prices at keyshop resellers.
+This repository contains Python code to:
+- fetch bundle content from [GG.deals][ggdeals-landing-page],
+- then price bundle split based on prices at keyshop resellers.

 ## Requirements